Alternate Title: You Can’t Get the Post-Race Blues If You Don’t Stop Racing!

 On race morning we woke up nice and early, then headed into the city on the usual 5:37AM train.
 It was shaping up to be a beautiful day: mid 70’s, sunny, and clear.
 My previous 10K PR (1:16:22, 12:17/mile) was set at the Trenton 10K in November, and I’d just blown that pace out of the water at the NJ Half (11:51/mile) two weeks earlier.
 My daily runs post-half were in the 10’s and 11’s, so it was entirely possible to PR.
 I decided to bear with the heat, push as hard as I could (within reason) and leave it all on those Central Park Hills.

 Before the race we hung out at the party sponsored by the United Arab Emirates and the Healthy Kidney Foundation – an odd combo, but where else are you going to get to hang out with sheikhs and Sidney the Kidney?
-I met up with my sis-in-law Mere who was running that day too, and we couldn’t resist having some fun with Sidney and his photo booth props:

-After some good luck hugs, we squeezed into the corrals just as the national anthems wrapped up.
+After some good luck hugs, I squeezed into the corral just as the national anthems wrapped up.
 And right before we started moving towards the start, fellow Mermaid Club gal Lizzie texted me – she was right outside the corral!
 Luckily we managed to connect, I got another good luck hug, she took off for the second half of her training run (hooray for her not being injured anymore!), and we crossed the starting line with cheers and fist pumping.

 I kept a good 11:30 pace through the first two miles, sipping from the bottle of Cocogo I carried with me when I needed and powering over the rolling hills.
 The only downside to it finally being a gorgeous day: it was HOT.
 I’m talking stifling.
 When you’ve only run in cooler temps, rain, and snow for 6 months, 72 degrees is like running through soup.
 But I motored along and clocked in the 5K at just under 36 minutes.
 Not my best, but considering I was only halfway done, I still had plenty in the tank, so woohoo.